umbraco/UmbracoDocs/Extending/Health-Check/Guides/SMTP.md

 This health check can be fixed by providing configuration on the following path: `Umbraco:CMS:Global:Smtp`

-This configuration can be setup in a configuration source of your choice, but this guide only shows how to setup in one of the JSON file sources.
+This configuration can be setup in a configuration source of your choice.
+This guide shows how to set it up in one of the JSON file sources.

 ### Updating the JSON configuration